JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 ### Procedural
 Procedural langauges are common and apply to a wide range of problems.
 Easy to **implement** and **interpret**.
 Sequences of instructions are executed line by line.
 The key features of **structured procedural programming** are: sequence, selection, iteration and recursion.

+Examples: Pascal and C

 ### Object Oriented
 [https://github.com/JachymT/a-level-cs-blog/edit/main/Computer%20Systems/1.2/1.2.4/NotesOOP.md](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.2/1.2.4/NotesOOP.md)

+Examples: C++ and Java

 ### Comparing OOP and procedural programming paradigms in development